-- iii.
-Additional Recommendations for Both Outdoor and Indoor Mega Events: Mega Event operators are encouraged to follow these additional recommendations: - 1.
-Encourage everyone to get vaccinated when eligible. - 2.
-Facilitate increased ventilation of indoor spaces (i.e., open all windows and doors to increase natural air flow), following California Department of Public Health Interim Guidance for Ventilation, Filtration and Air Quality in Indoor Environments. - Encourage everyone to sign up for CA Notify as an added layer of protection for themselves and the community to receive alerts when they have been in close contact with someone who tests positive for COVID-19. - 4.
-Convey the risk of attending large crowded events where the vaccine status of other attendees may be unknown to the individuals. - 5.
-Convey the risk of attending large crowded events for populations that may not currently be eligible for vaccination or may be immunocompromised and whose vaccine protection may be incomplete. - Encourage all venues along any parade or event route to provide outdoor spaces for eating/drinking/congregating to reduce the risk of transmission in indoor settings. - d) Overnight Organized / Children's Camps.
+iii.
+Additional Recommendations for Both Outdoor and Indoor Mega Events: Mega Event operators are encouraged to follow these additional recommendations:

+- 1. For Outdoor Mega Events, always require all guests to wear face masks when they are not seated in their ticketed seat. - 2.
+Encourage everyone to get vaccinated when eligible. - 3.
+Facilitate increased ventilation of indoor spaces (i.e., open all windows and doors to increase natural air flow), following California Department of Public Health Interim Guidance for Ventilation, Filtration and Air Quality in Indoor Environments. - 4.
+Encourage everyone to sign up for CA Notify as an added layer of protection for themselves and the community to receive alerts when they have been in close contact with someone who tests positive for COVID-19. - 5.
+Convey the risk of attending large crowded events where the vaccine status of other attendees may be unknown to the individuals. - 6.
+Convey the risk of attending large crowded events for populations that may not currently be eligible for vaccination or may be immunocompromised and whose vaccine protection may be incomplete. - 7.
+Encourage all venues along any parade or event route to provide outdoor spaces for eating/drinking/congregating to reduce the risk of transmission in indoor settings. - d) Overnight Organized / Children's Camps.
 An organized camp is a site with program and facilities established for the primary purpose of providing an overnight outdoor group living experience for recreational or other purposes for five days or more during one or more seasons of the year.
 A Notice of Intent to Operate must be submitted by the Camp operator to the Environmental Health Division Communityhealth@ph.lacounty.gov prior to operation.
 The owner or operator of an Overnight Organized/ Children's Camp must prepare, implement, and post the required Los Angeles County Public Health Protocols for Overnight Organized / Children's Camps, attached to this Order as Appendix K-1.